 Financial Counselors are available to work with patients in completing financial assistance applications to determine what assistance is available, which includes assessing eligibility for Medicaid and Health Insurance Exchange plans.
 To speak with a financial counselor, please call 800-424-6309.

 No patient who qualifies for financial assistance will be charged more than the amounts generally billed by the hospital, which are Medicare rates.

 The Health Insurance Marketplace

-The Affordable Care Act (ACA) requires everyone legally living in the United States to have health insurance beginning Jan.
-1, 2014.
-It also gives millions of individuals with too little or no insurance, access to health plans at different cost levels.
-The law also provides financial assistance to those who qualify based on family size and income.
-Please contact our Financial Counselor at (800) 424-6309 for more information.
+The Affordable Care Act (ACA) requires everyone legally living in the United States to have health insurance.
+It also gives access to health plans at different cost levels to millions of individuals with too little or no insurance.
+The law provides financial assistance to those who qualify based on family size and income.
+Please contact a financial counselor at 800-424-6309 for more information.